insyncsolutions/appseconnectdocs/_posts/Getting-Started/2022-03-07-accessing-portal.md

 1) Login to the APPSeCONNECT Portal and navigate to the USER module under Manage.
 2) By default, the interface would be of the tab Client Users.
 By default, APPSeCONNECT user would view the interface of the tab Client Users.

-**Note: The tab Partners will not have any view unless an organization has any requirements for partners.**
+**Note : The tab Partners will not have any view unless an organization has any requirements for partners.**

 3)	For a fresh organisation, only the organisation owner will be displayed as the user in the user list.
 Click on the Add User button, to add more user to an organisation.
 ![Useradd1](\staticfiles\root\media\useradd1.png)